wasabibob/my-weather-app/README.md

    python3 weather.py
    ```
    Enter a city on the command line prompt and it will connect to the API and return weather data
-   * Note: If you recieve a 401 error here, wait a few minutes and try again.
+   * Note: If you receive a 401 error here, wait a few minutes and try again.
 It takes OpenWeather a little while to initialize a new account.

 * To run the this app in the Flask webserver.
 Once running, you can see the app by opening a browser and browsing to **localhost:8000**
    ```bash